 Job Dependencies

-You can make one job wait for another to finish using --dependency
+You can make one job wait for another to finish using --dependency.
+For example:

 sbatch first_job.slurm sbatch --dependency=afterok:<jobid> second_job.slurm